Bracław Voivodeship

 The Bracław Voivodeship (Palatinatus Braclaviensis; Województwo bracławskie; Брацлавське воєводство, Braclavśke vojevodstvo) was a unit of administrative division of the Polish–Lithuanian Commonwealth.
-Created in 1566 as part of the Grand Duchy of Lithuania, it was passed to the Crown of Poland in 1569 following the Union of Lublin.
-After partitions of Poland in 1793 the voivodeship was taken by the Russian Empire and replaced with the Bratslav Viceroyalty.
+Created in 1566 as part of the Grand Duchy of Lithuania, it was passed to the Kingdom of Poland in 1569 following the Union of Lublin.
+After Second Partition of Poland in 1793 the voivodeship was taken by the Russian Empire and replaced with the Bratslav Viceroyalty.

 In 1648-57 the territory of voivodeship was a part of Cossack Hetmanate following the Khmelnytsky Uprising and Truce of Andrusovo, while in 1672-99 it became part of Ottoman Ukraine which was a vassal Ottoman Empire (see: Treaty of Buchach and Treaty of Karlowitz).

 Overview

-Together with the Podole Voivodeship it formed the historical province of Podolia and part of a bigger Lesser Poland Province of the Polish Crown.
+Together with the Podolian Voivodeship it formed the historical region of Podolia and part of a bigger Lesser Poland Province of the Kingdom of Poland.

 Officially, the capital of the voivodeship was in Braclaw (today Bratslav), but local voivodes also resided in Winnica (Vinnytsia).
 It was divided into County of Braclaw and County of Winnica.
-The County of Braclaw itself was divided into two districts—Braclaw and Zwinogrodek (some sources claim there was a separate County of Zwinogrodek).
+The County of Braclaw itself was divided into two districts—Braclaw and Zwinogródek (some sources claim there was a separate County of Zwinogródek).
 In 1791, the Great Sejm also created Boh County (Polish: powiat nadbohski), but it was never created due to the Polish–Russian War of 1792.
 Braclaw Voivodeship had two senators—the Voivode and the Castellan of Braclaw.
-It also had six deputies to the Sejm—two from Braclaw County, two from Winnica County, and two from District of Zwinogrodek.
+It also had six deputies to the Sejm—two from Braclaw County, two from Winnica County, and two from District of Zwinogródek.
 Local sejmiks took place in Winnica.
 Today the region belongs to Ukraine and Transnistria in Moldova.

 Zygmunt Gloger in his monumental book Historical Geography of the Lands of Old Poland gives a detailed description of Braclaw Voivodeship:

 After the Union of Lublin, the province of Podolia was annexed by the Kingdom of Poland.
 Soon afterwards, Ukrainian Podolia, located lower than Podole Voivodeship, between the Dniestr and the Boh rivers, was turned into Braclaw Voivodeship.
 It had three castles at Braclaw, Winnica and Zwinogrod (...)
 In 1570, a special royal commission was created to mark the borders of the voivodeship.
 Its western boundary was marked by the Murachwa river, and in the southeast, it was separated from Wallachia by the Dniestr.
 The commission marked northern border of the voivodeship along the Black Tatar Trail, and to settle arguments between Braclaw and Kijow Voivodeships, King Stefan Batory in 1584 stated that boundary line was to be marked by the Uhorski Tykicz river (...)

 In the late 16th century, most of Braclaw Voivodeship was a depopulated wild field.
 Political and social life existed only in the agricultural belt, located in the immediate vicinity of royal castles.
 Settlers however began to move into the desert, even along southern border of the province, in the area called Pobereze (...)
 After the Union of Lublin, when Ukrainian lands were annexed by the Crown of the Kingdom of Poland, life became more organized, with Polish-style starostas, voivodes, nobility, sejmiks, and courts (...)